ynyang94/ynyang94.github.io/index.markdown

 ## 📚Education
 -- **Ph.D.** in Computer Science, Texas A&M University, 2024-now

--- **Ph.D.**(Transfer Out) in Electrical and Computer Engineering, University of Utah, 2023-2024
+-- **Ph.D.**(Transfer Out) in Electrical Engineering, University of Utah, 2023-2024

 -- **M.S.** in Computational Science and Engineering, Rice University, 2021-2023

 -- **B.S.** in Applied Math (SSE), Chinese University of Hong Kong(Shenzhen), 2017-2021

 Prior to university, I grew up and finished my elementary education in Jiayuguan, a small town in Gansu Province, China, located near the western starting point of the Great Wall.
 My family moved here as part of the "Westward Migration" program of PRC during cold war, in the late 1950s.
-You can read our story through [this article](https://www.douban.com/note/858264779/?_i=2597242vjSc0rS)(in Chinese).
+You can read our story through [this article](https://www.douban.com/note/858264779/?_i=2597242vjSc0rS) (in Chinese).

 ## Academic Services